 Are you ready to hike the Tsing Yi hiking trail?

 And I highly recommend hiking both Tsing Yi Nature Trails and Tsing Yi Peak together.
 Start easy with Tsing Yi Nature Trail, then hike up to the three peaks of Tsing Yi Sam Chi Heung.
-I did both on the same day, and it wasn’t too tricky.

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes